 Combining an edgy, modern and elegantly dynamic take on the traditional rock genre, Sierra Pilot is that rare band that has no qualms about celebrating their musical influences, while at the same time forging a new, adventurous musical path, unconcerned with bending to the will of trends or conforming to expected norms.

-Propelled along by the skills and tenacity of vocalist/guitarist/songwriter Taylor Leith at the helm, Sierra Pilot is set to release its debut album in 2018, bringing to the Canadian rock music community a sense of renewed energy, confident purpose and evocative songs that will embed themselves into the hearts, minds and spirits of all who hear them.
+Propelled along by the skills and tenacity of vocalist/guitarist/songwriter Taylor Leith at the helm, Sierra Pilot released its second EP in October 2018, bringing to the Canadian rock music community a sense of renewed energy, confident purpose and evocative songs that will embed themselves into the hearts, minds and spirits of all who hear them.

 In a manner similar to acclaimed veteran Canadian rockers Ian Thornley of Big Wreck and Gordie Johnson of Big Sugar, Leith provides the creative songwriting impetus for the project, but yearns for the give and take, the internal energy and strength of purpose that can only be provided in a band atmosphere.

-Thus he brought in a trio of talented, driven musicians to help push the vision and creative artistry of Sierra Pilot to new and uncharted musical waters, including long-time friends Jay Thibault (lead guitar) and bassist Ryan Ramsay.
-The final piece of the puzzle came in the fall of 2017 with the addition of innovative drummer Spencer Heaslip.
+Thus he brought in a trio of talented, driven musicians to help push the vision and creative artistry of Sierra Pilot to new and uncharted musical waters, Jay Thibault (lead guitar), Jason Holzscherer (drums) and Dan Corrigan (bassist).

 There is a remarkable cohesiveness and unbridled energy that cascades through the band which projects out into the audience.
 Individually the quartet of unique personalities and influences ensures a delightfully unpredictable and continuously cutting edge tone to Sierra Pilot’s music for many years to come.

 “Jay is the most energetic one in the band.
 He is the talker and is always optimistic and keeps everyone else loose and upbeat.
-He is also an amazing guitar player, and has a lot of 1980s metal influences, like Slash and George Lynch [Dokken, Lynch Mob].
-Ryan is the true rock star of the band.
-He has such presence both onstage and off and he just loves every aspect of being a musician.
-But he is also very serious about his craft and looks to guys like Flea, Billy Sheehan and Geddy Lee for inspiration,” Leith said.
+He is also an amazing guitar player, and has a lot of 1980s metal influences, like Slash and George Lynch [Dokken, Lynch Mob],” Leith said.

 The music for the forthcoming debut Sierra Pilot album was penned by Leith alongside producer Ian Smith in a truly collaborative process that took place prior to the assemblage of the band’s line-up.
-Once Thibault, Ramsey and Heaslip were on board, they laid down their tracks under Smith’s guiding hand, creating songs that have equal measures of polished elegance and gritty, ragged edginess.
+They laid down their tracks under Smith’s guiding hand, creating songs that have equal measures of polished elegance and gritty, ragged edginess.

 It’s indicative of the amorphous, forward thinking brand of rock music for which Leith wants Sierra Pilot to be the standard bearer.